Dual Diagnosis Treatment Osceola, MO

 Compass Health Inc - 24.8 miles from Osceola, MO

-Compass Health Inc is a dual-diagnosis treatment center in El Dorado Springs, Missouri that provides treatment for alcohol or drug addiction and mental health disorders that include personality disorders as well as avoidant personality disorder.
+Compass Health Inc is a dual diagnosis treatment center in El Dorado Springs, MO that offers treatment for alcohol or drug addiction and mental health disorders that include bipolar disorder as well as antisocial personality disorder.

 Address: 1201 East Patricia Street, El Dorado Springs, MO 64744 in Cedar County